rivaanbechan/vim_awesome/README.md

 ## Project Overview
 Awesome VIM plugins to pimp your VIM today!

+Check .vimrc for a list of plugins.

 ## Requirements
 * Install GIT for GIT plugins to work